 So, you’ve created your budget and you’re probably thinking, “Yup, that’s it, there goes my social life!”
 It’s okay, we’ve all been there.
 But just because you’re sticking to a budget doesn’t mean that your social life must suffer.
-We’re offering up some fresh ideas for you to save your money while still having fun on a budget.
+We’re offering up some creative ideas for you to save your money while still having fun on a budget.

-Opt out of pricier entrees and share a few appetizers or desserts with your friends instead.
+At the restaurant, opt out of pricier entrees and share a few appetizers or desserts with your friends instead.
 Not only can you save money by doing this, but you can enjoy a wider variety of food.

 Rather than spending a ton of money on drinks at a bar, take a page from a college student’s book ― enjoy some drinks at home beforehand (but just make sure you can get to the bar safely afterwards).